Is a rowing machine better than a treadmill?

 Have you ever wanted to know who wins the rowing machines vs treadmill battle?
 It is not easy to choose between two very useful machines.

-In this article, we are focusing on the benefits of treadmill and rowing when trying to reduce weight.
+In this article, we are focusing on which offers more benefits for weight loss between a treadmill or rowing machine.
 Let’s find out which machine can help you to shed those extra pounds quickly.

 Why Is Physical Activity Important?